NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 **********************

-Standard Error for performance estimation is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
+:term:`Standard Error` for performance estimation is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.